 With catheter ablation ruled out due to too much scar tissue, I have been electronically cardioverted 6 times.
 (First charge always works).
 Chemical cardioversion (300mg flecainide) has worked 3 times.
 In the summer of 2015, I was needing one or the other about every 2-4 months.

 I haven’t needed either for 14 months (as of Dec 2016).
 What has changed?
 A few things.

 I started paying much more attention to staying hydrated.
 I stopped taking Multaq (I’m off all A-Fib medications).
 And now my alcohol consumption is only occasional; 1-2 beers or one glass of port.
-I stopped drinking bourbon a couple years ago―that was definitely a trigger.
+I stopped drinking bourbon a couple of years ago―that was definitely a trigger.

 Today I drink water all day and a little before bed.

-My monthly A-Flitter episode.
+My monthly A-Flutter episode.
 I go out of rhythm every 4 weeks or so.
 Each time I have not been sufficiently hydrated.
 I’ll usually drink some water and lie down.
 But, sometimes I can’t take a break and have to keep working.

 Either way, the episode goes away spontaneously within 1-6 hours.
 That was not happening before when I paid no attention to hydration.

 I take only Eliquis now as a precaution.